appdotnet/api-spec/migrations.md

 ### Migration Response Header
 All calls to our endpoints will return X-ADN-Migrations-Enabled, a query-string encoded list of migration keys that are enabled for that particular API call.
 This list will take into account globally toggled migrations as well as those enabled by X-ADN-Migration-Overrides.

+### Using Migrations with JSONP
+For JSONP requests we offer the ability to override the default migration behavior on a per-call basis.
+To do this, add a list of valid [migration keys](#current-migrations) and values (0 or 1) to the query string.
+For example, `https://alpha-api.app.net/stream/0/posts/stream/global?callback=json_callback&response_envelope=0`

+**Toggling migrations with the query string is ONLY for availble JSONP requests.** Use the header mechanism for all other requests.

 ## Current Migrations

 <table>